fuzaro/rundeck/README.md

 DEBIAN_SYS_MAINT_PASSWORD - No longer used as of Debian Stretch

-NO_LOCAL_MYSQL - false (default).
-Set to true if using an external MySQL container or instance.
-Make sure to set DATABASE_URL and RUNDECK_PASSWORD (used for JDBC connection to MySQL).
-Further details for setting up MYSQL: http://rundeck.org/docs/administration/setting-up-an-rdb-datasource.html
+NO_LOCAL_POSTGRESQL - true (default).
+Set to true if using an external PostgreSQL container or instance.
+Make sure to set DATABASE_URL and RUNDECK_PASSWORD (used for JDBC connection to PostgreSQL).
+Further details for setting up PostgreSQL: http://rundeck.org/docs/administration/setting-up-an-rdb-datasource.html

-LOGIN_MODULE - RDpropertyfilelogin(default) or ldap.
+LOGIN_MODULE - RDpropertyfilelogin(default), ldap or multiauth(jaas) (better).
 See: http://rundeck.org/docs/administration/authenticating-users.html

 JAAS_CONF_FILE - ldap configuration file name if ldap.
 You will need to mount the same file at /etc/rundeck/<filename of ldap>.
 See: http://rundeck.org/docs/administration/authenticating-users.html